 Plan Description Meal Opportunities per week (1) Bonus \$ Per Semester (2) Requirements/ Limitations Cost per Semester Value Plan 21 \$20 Available to any resident or commuter student.
-Required for first time freshman (Fall & Spring) \$1395 Choice Plan 15 \$40 Available to upperclassman or commuter students.
-Not available to first time freshman. \$1350 Flex Plan 10 \$100 Available to upperclassman or commuter students.
-Not available to first time freshman. \$1275 Commons Plan 7 \$150 Available only to University Commons residents. \$1205 (1) The week will be defined as beginning Sunday dinner and running through Sunday lunch.
+Required for first time freshman (Fall & Spring) \$1475 Choice Plan 15 \$40 Available to upperclassman or commuter students.
+Not available to first time freshman. \$1420 Flex Plan 10 \$100 Available to upperclassman or commuter students.
+Not available to first time freshman. \$1345 Commons Plan 7 \$150 Available only to University Commons residents. \$1275 BOARD PLAN OPTIONS All resident students must participate in an eligible board plan.
+(1) The week will be defined as beginning Sunday dinner and running through Sunday lunch.
 Available meals for partial weeks will be prorated.
 Meals cannot be carried over from week to week, nor can they be transferred to other persons.
 (2) Bonus dollars are available to the student based on the meal plan selected.
 These dollars can be used at the student's discretion in the cafeteria or in the snack bar.
 They do not carry over from semester to semester.
-(3) Once the semester begins, a student cannot change to a lower meal plan; however, one may elect a higher meal plan or purchase extra flex dollars after the semester commences.
-ART STUDIO FEES All art studio classes carry a basic fee of fifty dollars.
-The fee supplies the student with a limited amount of material necessary for the class, Art students can except to have additional expenses for tools and materials specific to each studio course.
+(3) After the last day of drop/add, a student cannot change to a lower meal plan; however, one may elect a higher meal plan or purchase extra flex dollars after the semester commences.
+ART STUDIO FEES All art studio classes carry a basic fee of \$50.
+The fee supplies the student with a limited amount of material necessary for the class.
+Art students can except to have additional expenses for tools and materials specific to each studio course.
 Art studio fees will be collected by the business office.